Théodore de Mayerne: Life in England

 When Henri IV was murdered in 1610, Mayerne moved to England, again by invitation.
 In 1611 he became first physician of James I and his queen, succeeding Martin Schöner.
 He also treated most members of the royal court, including Sir Robert Cecil and Henry Frederick, Prince of Wales.
 His inability to successfully treat those two individuals, together with his closeness to the scandal surrounding the murder of Sir Thomas Overbury coloured his first years in England.
 Nevertheless, he was sometimes sent on diplomatic missions to France.

-Mayerne made extensive Latin notes describing his treatment of Anne of Denmark from 10 April 1612 to her death in 1619.
-Some of these were published in 1703.

 In 1616 Mayerne was elected a Fellow of the Royal College of Physicians.
 He helped the Society of Apothecaries to obtain a royal charter separate from the Grocers and helped to found the Company of Distillers.
 He was knighted in 1624.
 Next year he briefly visited Switzerland, where he had become Baron Aubonne.
 Mayerne retained his post as a first physician after the accession of Charles I in 1625.

 There were fears over the health of Henrietta Maria, and in July 1627 she travelled with Mayerne to take the medicinal spring waters at Wellingborough in Northamptonshire.

 He successfully championed the effort to produce the first official pharmacopoeia, which would specify treatments that apothecaries should provide for specific ailments.
 In this he included chemical remedies, which were easier to introduce in Protestant England than in Catholic France.

 In 1628 his wife died and in 1630 he married Elizabeth Joachimi.
 They had five children but only one daughter Marie from his first marriage survived to adulthood.
 At about this time he treated Oliver Cromwell for a variety of physical and emotional symptoms, including a severe depression.
 In response to the Plague of 1630, he suggested the institution of a centralized 'Office of Health', with free royal hospitals, trained officials, and regulatory power.

 During the English Civil War Mayerne kept a low profile in his practice in London and retained the favour of the parliament.
 After the execution of Charles I in 1649, he became nominal physician to Charles II but soon retired to Chelsea.

 Mayerne died at Chelsea on 22 March 1654 or 1655.
 He was buried in St Martin-in-the-Fields with most of his family and his godson Sir Theodore des Vaux sponsored a monument for him.
 Des Vaux later published Mayerne's medical notes in the book Praxis Medica in 1690.